embernet/sidekick/README.md

 ## Login

 Login, or create a new account if you don't already have one.
+Each user has their own database of chats and notes.

 ![Logon page](docs/images/Sidekick_Login.png)